- Learning Center

 NSP staff recognize that they must adapt.
 They want to become more efficient in their vegetation management and fold that back into their overall asset management strategy for understanding risk.

 And with that, they aim to be proactive.
-They want to be sure they’re attacking high-risk areas and not just responding whenever and wherever there are complaints.
+They want to be sure they’re attacking high-risk areas.

 “And we want to demonstrate quantifiable progress,” said MacMillan.
-“We have to go to our regulator.
-We have to go to our customers.
-We have to tell them, ‘This is what we’re doing.
+He says they want to be able to go their regulator and customers alike and tell them: “This is what we’re doing.
 Here’s the progress we made.
-Here’s how it’s impacting your reliability.’”
+Here’s how it’s impacting your reliability.”

 Building actionable data